 Luckily, it’s no longer necessary to break the bank to get a lighting set-up that is adequate for eBay pictures.
 While the majority of articles and beginner sellers point others to a light kit on Amazon that you can get for under $100, we refuse to do that.
 Because we bought that kit.
 And it’s terrible.
 If you’re interested in a kit that’s actually worth what you pay, sometimes you have to pay a little more.

-For less than $250, you can have professional looking photos time after time.
+For a couple hundred dollars you can have professional-looking photos time after time.
 No more waiting for natural light, getting three pictures in, and then stopping because of a cloud.
 Of course it’s an investment, but investing in your business is the fastest way to get it to grow.
 I know that our set-up has paid for itself several times over with the increase in sales that came along with better pictures!

 So people find your listing, and click on it because of a beautiful picture, only to find a boring or non-existent description.
 If you don’t maximize your use of the description area, you are losing your one real chance to give a good sales pitch.
 They say that a picture is worth a thousand words, but since neither of us are professional photographers, we rely on the description to give the buyer a feeling of ownership and help them to experience the product through us.